top of page

 Yogi Berra and Danny Garcia personal life coach

-Foul off the tough pitches life throws at you, keep working hard, and believe in yourself, until you get your pitch, when you do, be ready, and hit it out of the park.
+Foul off the tough pitches life throws at you, keep working hard, and believe in yourself, until you get your pitch, your opportunity.
+When you do, be ready, and hit it out of the park.

 Just be ready... and Always…”Swing for the Stars”